What is Mardi Gras?

 Masquerade balls were popular in Europe as early as the Middle Ages, but the famous Venetian carnival celebration is what most historians believe inspired the masks worn on Mardi Gras.
 Did you know that each style of mask has its own name?
 There’s the “Bauta” (a simple full-faced mask), the “Columbina” (half mask), and the “Medico della Peste” (the famous beak mask), and the creepy Moretta (the blank mask held in place by biting a button inside the mask).

 The three colors for Mardi Gras are purple (justice), green (faith), and gold (power).
 The feathers and sequins we now associate with Mardi Gras were invented around 1870.
 The secret society known as The Mystic Krewe of Comus from Mobile, Alabama began wearing them around the Mardi Gras season.
 Learn more about the history of the colors and costumes here.

 How can I celebrate Mardi Gras?

 Good question!
-We’ll be celebrating Mardi Gras at Coucou (LA and NYC!) on Friday, February 24th 2023 at 8PM.
+We’ll be celebrating Mardi Gras at Coucou (LA and NYC!).
 Don’t forget to RSVP in your city, put on your sparkly dancing shoes and come party with us!